SeaHogs/tp/docs/UserGuide.md

 * The value HEIGHT and WEIGHT should be positive alphanumerical values.
 * The overwrite notation `-o` should only appear once.
 * `-o` can be placed at any position in the command.
+* All allergy tag should be a single word of alphanumeric characters and no space.

 Prefix explanation:
 - `w/WEIGHT`, `h/HIGHT`: Change the current wight and height value to WEIGHT and HEIGHT.